Grand Tour of the Alta Badia Hut-to-Hut Walking Holiday

 Need to Knows

-Booking Conditions – be sure to read our full terms and conditions here before booking.
+Booking Conditions – Please read our full terms and conditions here before booking.

-Travel Advice – check your government’s travel advisory for up-to-date information and advice about your destination.
+Travel Advice – Check your government’s travel advisory for up-to-date information and advice about your destination.
 For UK citizens, check the latest Foreign, Commonwealth & Development Office advice here.

 Health Information – You should carry either an European Health Insurance Card (EHIC) or a Global Health Insurance Card (GHIC) Neither is an alternative to adequate travel insurance.
 For more information visit https://www.gov.uk/foreign-travel-advice and https://travelhealthpro.org.uk/